dowjones/gulp-bundle-assets/examples/custom-transforms/readme.md

 otherwise it will break the resulting sourcemaps generation.
 See [here on how to add this support to a gulp plugin](https://github.com/floridoo/gulp-sourcemaps#plugin-developers-only-how-to-add-source-map-support-to-plugins).

+NOTE 2: you should think about how you want the bundler to behave when an error occurs in your custom transform.
+For example, say you are running browserify

 ## How to define custom transforms

 Define your custom transforms as part of a [`lazypipe`](https://github.com/OverZealous/lazypipe) stream.